Identifying Neutron Sources using Recoil and Time-of-Flight Spectroscopy: Conclusion

 \section{Conclusion}

-In this letter, we have demonstrated the first quantitative identification of neutron sources from measured neutron spectra by combining full-spectrum template matching with probabilistic evidence evaluation.
-Our framework achieves high-confidence discrimination (\mymatht{>\!4\upsigma}) in single- and two-source configurations at event counts as low as \mymatht{\num{\sim1d3}}.
-Comparing recoil and TOF modalities, we find that recoil spectroscopy delivers consistently higher information gain---both on a temporal and on a per-event basis.
+In this study, we have demonstrated the first quantitative identification of neutron sources from measured neutron spectra by combining full-spectrum template matching with probabilistic evidence evaluation.
+Our framework achieves high-confidence discrimination (\mymatht{>\!\!4\upsigma}) in single- and two-source configurations with comparable neutron emission rates at event counts as low as \mymatht{\num{\sim1d3}}.
+Furthermore, we find that this identification remains robust to source imbalances: even at neutron emission ratios of \myOrdernum{1d2}, the true source model is retrieved with decisive statistical confidence within \myOrdernum{1d6} events.
+Comparing recoil and TOF modalities, we find that recoil spectroscopy delivers consistently higher information gain across all source configurations, both on a temporal and on a per-event basis.
 This work demonstrates that neutron spectral signatures can be leveraged as a direct and quantitative modality for source identification, opening a new, robust observational window for both basic research and field applications.

-While our study focused on simplified source sets under controlled laboratory conditions, the framework naturally extends to larger and more realistic scenarios.
-Future work will explore the use of high-fidelity neutron transport simulations \cite{Pozzi2003,Allison2016,Ahdida2022a} to generate comprehensive, physics-informed template banks.
-By incorporating spectral variability arising from different intermediate materials or environmental compositions, this physics-informed approach will enable the quantitative inference of both source ensembles and the modulation processes that the emitted neutrons undergo in the surrounding materials.
+While our study focused on simplified source sets under controlled laboratory conditions, the framework naturally extends to more complex and realistic source scenarios.
+To scale these methods efficiently without the need for prohibitively large measurement campaigns, future work will explore the use of high-fidelity neutron transport simulations \cite{Pozzi2003,Allison2016,Ahdida2022a} to generate comprehensive, physics-informed template banks.
+By incorporating spectral variability arising from different geometries, shielding materials, or environmental conditions, such physics-informed modeling will enable the joint quantitative inference of both the source ensembles and the modulation processes the neutrons undergo.
 This capability will extend our retrieval methods to a broad variety of applications, from constraining the surface composition of planetary bodies in the solar system \cite{Mitrofanov2002a,Feldman1998b,Prettyman2012a,Lawrence2013a} to supporting discrimination of special nuclear material \cite{Runkle2010,vanderEnde2019} and robust source attribution in nuclear forensics, radiochemistry, and emergency response \cite{Mayer2013,Perello2023}.